The State of Election Security

 Since 2016, cybersecurity and election experts have been sounding an ever-louder clarion call that aggressive steps need be taken to ensure that computerized voting machines in the U.S. are secure enough to properly enroll registered voters, record their votes, and accurately count them, as well as take steps to protect elections from foreign manipulation, and to arrest the spread of election disinformation over social networks with education and awareness.

-And that was before the Covid-19 pandemic killed more than 218,000 in the U.S., upended countless lives, the economy, and voting traditions
+And that was before the Covid-19 pandemic killed more than 218,000 in the U.S., upended countless lives, the economy, and voting traditions.

 While some officials have been taking these hydra-headed threats to elections seriously, others have not, and too often ignored their concerns outright.
 Polls currently indicate ongoing uncertainty in all aspects of the election: the mechanics of how to vote, the trustworthiness of vote tabulation, the unfounded fear of fraudulent votes, and even how rapidly the election outcome will be known.
 A Pew Research study published on October 14 indicated large divides between voters along political party lines in all four of those categories.